mrab95/listanCrawler/README.md

 This tool does NOT work at the moment.

-Goal: Search a website recursively for any URL matching domain or keyword, saving to a text file with relevant URLs found and their frequency.
+Goal: Search a website recursively for any URL matching specified domain or keyword, save the result and their frequency to file.
 Consider how to allow for concurrent searching.

-Sends a HTTP GET request to a domain, searches the body of recieved HTML-page for any URL.
+Sends a HTTP GET request to a domain, searches the body of recieved HTML-page for any URLs found.

 TODO: